UniFlyApp/unifly-docs/src/introduction.md

 - XPlane 11
 - XPlane 12

+## Simulated Weather
+For best results in terms of UniFly's ability to match your cruising flight levels, please use Real Weather on the UniFly network.

 ## Development & Funding
 UniFly's costs are entirely funded by donators and our own staff team.
 If you'd like to become one of our appreciated donators, please join our discord for a full rundown on our operating costs.